 “Is it too late to start social media marketing in 2025?”
+No. Here’s why.

 Not even close.
 And here’s why.

-There are now over 5.4 billion people active on social media globally, which is more than two-thirds of the world’s population.
-Most users hop across 6–7 platforms a day, spending an average of 2.5 hours engaging with posts, videos, stories, and messages.
+Most users hop across 6–7 platforms daily, spending an average of 2.5 hours engaging with posts, videos, stories, and messages.
 If your brand isn’t part of those conversations, chances are, your competitors are.
+Social media marketing (SMM) builds trust, connects brands with people, and drives results without massive budgets or fancy equipment.
+And no, you’re not too late.

 - You’re launching a new brand and feel stuck on where to begin